.A marketer’s primary focus is to predict and influence customer behavior.

 - Predict and influence consumer behavior: A detailed customer journey map informed by the right data helps.
 You predict and therefore change customer behavior which in turn optimizes the conversion process.

 What it takes to create an optimized customer journey map, and what role do post-click landing pages and content play in the customer journey stages is what we’ll be discussing next.

 What are the components of a customer journey map?

 You’ll need the following components to create an optimized customer journey map:

 - Buyer personas: A buyer persona is a representation of your target customer based on detailed market research.
-It includes demographics such as age, gender, job title, etc. Each buyer persona has separate buying behavior, and this is why you need to create a different customer journey map for each persona.
+It includes demographics such as age, gender, job title, etc. Each buyer persona has separate buying behavior.
+This is why you need to create a different customer journey map for each persona.
 The persona information you’ve already collected helps you map out a customized journey for that particular buyer persona.

 - Customer stages: Before mapping out the customer journey you need to figure out the stages your customer goes through to come into contact with your brand.
-The customer steps are more commonly referred to as the marketing funnel, which is a customer acquisition model consisting of the following stages – awareness, consideration, decision, and retention.
+The customer steps are more commonly referred to as the marketing funnel.
+This customer acquisition model consisting of the following stages – awareness, consideration, decision, and retention.

-- Understanding customer goals: You need to understand the goal your customers are trying to achieve at each customer stage, this helps inform the shape your customer journey map should take.
-Collect data through surveys, interviews and customer service emails to figure out your customers’ goals so you can align them with the customer journey touchpoints.
+- Understanding customer goals: You need to understand the goal your customers are trying to achieve at each customer stage.
+Collect data through surveys, interviews and customer service emails to figure out your customers’ goals.
+You can align them with the customer journey touchpoints.

 - Identify touchpoints: Touchpoints are the interactions the customer has with your brand at each customer stage on specific web pages or ads.
 For example, awareness stage touchpoints are likely to include short-form post-click landing pages, case studies, webinars and your blog, etc.